LorenzDuremdes/Second-Brain/pagoclone.md

    pagoclone belongs to the class of [[nonbenzodiazepine|nonbenzodiazepines]], which have similar effects to the older [[benzodiazepine]] group, but with quite different chemical structures.
 It was never commercialised.

    the pharmacologist David Nutt has suggested pagoclone as a possible base from which to make a better social [[drug]], as it produces the positive effects of alcohol, such as relaxation and sociability, but without also causing the negative effects like aggression, amnesia, nausea, loss of coordination and liver damage^[https://en.wikipedia.org/wiki/Pagoclone]
-2. This metabolite has a considerably greater efficacy at the α1 subtype than the parent compound and was shown to have significant [[anxiolytic]]-like activity and to produce sedation.
+2. This metabolite has a considerably greater efficacy at the α1 subtype than the parent compound and was shown to have significant [[anxiolytic]]-like activity and to produce [[sedation]].
 In contrast to zopiclone, pagoclone produces [[anxiolytic]] effects with little sedative or amnestic actions at low doses (0.3mg to 1.2mg per day).^[https://en.wikipedia.org/wiki/Pagoclone]
 3. first experience pagoclone (wednesday 10/7/2024)
 	1. you felt a bit less euphoric than [[bromazolam]] (but still calm)
 	2. you slept within 30 minutes as well as 9 hours with only 1 short waking up in the night feeling well-rested the next day